 The first step in bringing a European vehicle to the US involves filling out the proper import documentation.
 Due to emissions and safety standards, Vehicles under 25 years old cannot be temporarily or permanently imported for personal use.
 However, the Environmental Protection Agency (EPA) and Department of Transportation (DOT) have exemptions allowing them to be imported as collectors' items.

 Vehicle owners must arrange transit from Europe to a United States port by sea freight or vehicle carrier.
 Upon arrival in the US and clearing customs, the vehicle must pass an inspection by the DOT to verify the forms and ensure roadworthiness before it can be registered for legal driving.
 The process takes time, costs thousands of dollars, and requires patience and compliance with myriad regulations.
-However, dealing with the import process is ultimately worth it for collectors passionate about their EU ride.
+However, dealing with the import process is worth it for collectors passionate about their EU ride.

 Driving An EU Vehicle In The United States